• Home

 The size of each link and node in the diagram shows you the critical elements in your data sets.

-Aside from data flow, the other key advantage of using Sankey is its bird’s-eye-view of key data points.
+Aside from data flow, the other key advantage of using Sankey diagram is its bird’s-eye-view of key data points.

 This high-level perspective is unbeatable, especially when you’re trying to analyze the efficiency of one of your processes, such as budget spending.